larcangeli/Quantum-computing-k-coloring-problem-with-a-less-than-oracle/README.md

 ## Overview

-This repository explores solving the **k-coloring problem** in quantum computing using Grover's algorithm and a **less-than oracle**.
+This repository explores solving the **k-coloring problem** in quantum computing using Grover's algorithm and **less-than + greater-than oracle**.
 The k-coloring problem is a well-known graph theory problem that aims to assign colors to vertices of a graph such that no two adjacent vertices share the same color, and the total number of colors used does not exceed k.

 Quantum computing offers a novel approach to solving this problem by leveraging Grover's algorithm for amplitude amplification combined with a less-than oracle for efficient state marking.